thoughtspot/thoughtspot.github.io/_admin/thoughtspot-one/query-intelligence-pinboard.md

 ---
 title: [Stats and Trends for Search on Answers Pinboard]
 summary: "The Stats and Trends for Search on Answers Pinboard describes how users are searching for existing Answers and Pinboards.
 It specifies what users are searching for, where users are successful, and where they are not."
-last_updated: 11/18/2020
+last_updated: 1/15/2021
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 As an analyst, you need data to analyze to help you empower your users.
 For example, it is useful to know how your users are searching your existing Answers and Pinboards, so you can determine what objects are the most popular and what assets you may need to create.
-The **Stats and Trends for Search on Answers** Pinboard, a default ThoughtSpot Pinboard that is visible to all users, provides this information.
+The **Stats and Trends for Search on Answers** Pinboard, a default ThoughtSpot Pinboard that is visible to admins, provides this information.
+If you do not have admin privileges and would like to access this Pinboard, ask your ThoughtSpot administrator to share the Pinboard and its underlying Worksheet, **Discover Monitoring Data**, with you.

 To access the **Stats and Trends for Search on Answers** Pinboard, search for "Stats and trends for search on answers" while searching among your existing Answers and Pinboards, or search on the **Pinboards** page.